Ilya-Shirikov/Ilya-Shirikov/README.md

 ### 📚 Education
-- 🧑‍🎓Graduated from the MGUTU University.
+- 🧑‍🎓 Graduated from the MGUTU University.
 Razumovsky in the direction of electric power.
-- 📝 Professional retraining program at Yandex Practicum for Data Science
+- 📝 At the moment I am actively engaged with a mentor
+- 📝 In parallel, I am taking advanced training courses